NextCenturyCorporation/MCS/README.md

 Alternatively to the `debug` property, `debug_output` can be used to either print debug info to the terminal or to debug files only.
 This should either be set to `file` or `terminal`, and will default to None.
 Will be ignored if `debug` is set.

+#### history_enabled

+(boolean, optional)

+Whether to save the scene history output data in your local directory.
+Default: True

 #### metadata

 (string, optional)